Skip to content

 1. Find the USB ports associated to each arm

 Designate one bus servo adapter and 6 motors for your leader arm, and similarly the other bus servo adapter and 6 motors for the follower arm.
+It's convenient to label them and write on each motor if it's for the follower F or for the leader L and it's ID from 1 to 6 (F1...F6 and L1...L6).

 a.
-Run the script to find ports
+Run the script to find port

 To find the port for each bus servo adapter, run the utility script: